nathancarter/weblurch/doc/plan.md

  * Add the following methods to the OpenMath object class
    * getters for type, value, name, cd, uri, children, symbol, variables, and body
-   * encode(), which recreates the JSON from which the thing was encoded in the first place
    * insertChild(), removeChild(), appendChild()
    * copy(), which should be as efficient as possible
    * equals()